Do frogs hibernate?

 Do Frogs Hibernate?

-Frogs do hibernate.
+Answer at a Glance: Frogs do hibernate.
 Frog species employ one of two strategies to avoid severe temperatures: freeze avoidance or freeze tolerance.
 Freeze-avoidance species can tolerate low temperatures but will die if they freeze.
-Freeze-tolerance species undergo reversible extracellular freezing.
+Freeze-tolerance species undergo reversible extracellular freezing, a process where the frog’s body fluids freeze outside the cells, allowing the cells to remain unfrozen and intact.

 Hibernation Tactics: Freeze Avoidance

-As an ectotherm, the frog cannot self-regulate its body temperature and therefore depends on external forces to do so.
+As an ectotherm, the frog cannot regulate its body temperature internally and, therefore, relies on external forces to do so.
 When the temperatures begin to fall, so does a frog’s body temperature.
-[1] The frog’s metabolic rate will begin to slow in response to cold temperatures, and it must find a place to wait out the winter before it freezes.
+[1] The frog’s metabolic rate will start to slow in response to cold temperatures, and it must find a place to wait out the winter before it freezes.
 [2]

 Aquatic Species

-Many frog species choose to remain in the water during hibernation.
+Many frog species choose to remain in the water during their hibernation period.
 They will lightly cover themselves with mud at the bottom of the pond to escape being seen by predators.
 [3]

 But if a frog breathes through its lungs and can drown if too much water enters the lungs, how can it survive extended periods underwater?
-The state of torpor that hibernation creates requires less oxygen intake, so they only need to replenish oxygen reserves periodically.
+The state of torpor created by hibernation requires less oxygen intake, so they only need to replenish their oxygen reserves periodically.
 If they cannot get air, such as in instances where a pond has frozen over, they can breathe through a process called cutaneous respiration.
 Their skin is highly vascularized, allowing oxygen to diffuse easily when moist.
-The frogs only bury themselves enough to remain hidden but not enough to cover the skin and block respiration, as the mud holds very little oxygen.
+The frogs only bury themselves enough to remain hidden but not sufficiently to cover their skin and block respiration, as the mud holds very little oxygen.
 [4]

 They must also choose their hibernaculum carefully.
-For example, frogs that choose a stagnant pond or a swimming pool are at a higher risk of freezing or drowning than frogs that choose fast-flowing water sources.
+For example, frogs that choose a stagnant pond or a swimming pool are at a higher risk of freezing or drowning than frogs that prefer fast-flowing water sources.
 This is because stagnant water carries less oxygen than flowing water, potentially becoming anoxic or hypoxic.
-Stagnant water will also freeze over more readily, giving the frog no way to get fresh oxygen.
+Stagnant water will also freeze over more readily, leaving the frog with no way to obtain fresh oxygen.
 [5]

 Terrestrial